Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data: Dull graphs and their isomorphisms

+We note that the decorated graph of $(S^1 \acts M',\omega',\Phi')$ also coincides with the decorated graph of the $S^1$-manifold obtained from $S^1 \acts (M,\omega_M)$ by precomposing with the non-trivial automorphism of the circle.
+Hence the map (a) also indicates a strictly weakly equivariant diffeomorphism. \end{Remark}

-A map of type (c) corresponds to an equivariant diffeomorphism as well.
-We will show that, geometrically, it corresponds to changing the sizes of the symplectic blowups, which changes the symplectic form on the resulting manifold but not the diffeomorphism type.
+A map of type (b) corresponds to an equivariant diffeomorphism as well.
+We will show that, geometrically, it corresponds to changing the sizes of the symplectic blowups, which changes the symplectic form on the resulting manifold but not the equivariant diffeomorphism type.